apache/jena/docs/fuseki-configuration.md

 Configuration consists of defining the data services (data and actions available on the data) together with configuring the server.
 Explicitly configuring the server is often unnecessary.

-The data services configuration can coem from:
+The data services configuration can come from:

 1. The directory `FUSEKI_BASE/configuration/` with one data service assembler per file (includes endpoint details and the dataset description.)
 2. The system database.
-This incldues uplaoded assembler files.
-It also keeps the state of each data service (whetehr it's active or offline).
+This includes uploaded assembler files.
+It also keeps the state of each data service (whether it's active or offline).
 3. The service configuration file.
-For compabibility, the service configuration file can also have data services.
+For compatibility, the service configuration file can also have data services.
 [See below](#relationship-to-fuseki-1-configuration).
 4. The command line, if not running as a web application from a .war file.

 `FUSEKI_BASE` is the location of the [Fuseki run area](#fuseki-layout.html).